 FYI, this post contains affiliate links, which means I might earn a small commission if you purchase from them, at no additional cost to you.
-Thanks for supporting all the free content on my site and helping me pay for my cat sitter when I travel!
-Visit my Disclosure Policy for more info and photos of my adorable cat, Junie.
+Thanks for supporting all the free content on my site!
+Visit my Disclosure Policy for more.

 Morocco Packing List (Winter)

-My Best of Morocco itinerary with Intrepid Travel was what I’d call an adventure trip – city to city, with lots of sightseeing and outings planned, and few nights out.
+My Best of Morocco itinerary with Intrepid Travel was what I’d call an adventure trip – we went from city to city, with lots of sightseeing and outings planned, and few nights out.
 Most of our dinners were at our hotels, especially in the remote towns, which allowed me to pack less.
-This is important when you’re lugging your bag from city to city.
-(Remember my mantra: more prep, less schlep!)
+You can also plan to have laundry done if you’ll be at a hotel for more than one night.
 Consider your itinerary as well as your travel and personal style, of course, when preparing your own Morocco packing list.
 I’ve linked to some items below so you can get an idea of what was on my list.

 In places like Casablanca, Fez, Essaouira and Marrakech I was fine with only a cardigan or denim jacket.
-In contrast, the nights in the Atlas Mountains, Ourzazate and the Sahara were quite cold.
-Instead of a coat, I opted for a rain jacket with layers underneath to save packing space.
+In contrast, the nights in the Atlas Mountains, Ourzazate and the Sahara Desert were freezing!
+Instead of a coat, I opted for a packable trench with layers underneath to save space.
 The sleek, slightly stretchy fabric didn’t wrinkle and any dirt brushed right off, so it had the added bonus of looking more pulled-together.
 I also brought a light jacket and a fleece.

 A packable sun hat came in handy in Volubilis and for other sunny days.
-I was glad I had a warm hat and fingerless gloves for the Sahara overnight.
+I was glad I had a warm hat and gloves for the Sahara Desert overnight.

 I brought three pair of pants and also two knee-length dresses to wear with opaque tights underneath.
 I love Athleta pants for travel – they come in a wide range of sizing, pack well, and dry quickly if you need to wash them.
 My tops included three short-sleeve, one long-sleeve and a sweatshirt.
-A Sahara overnight will be cold no matter the season, so plan layers for that portion of the trip.
+A Sahara Desert overnight can get chilly especially in winter, so plan layers for that portion of the trip.

 Scarves are a must-have in Morocco.
 You can use them to cover your neckline or head if needed, or to breathe through and keep from gagging at the smell of tanneries in Fez.
 (Sadly, I am not joking!)
 You’ll even learn how to tie them into a turban from your Berber guide.
 I wore my Fluxus Nomad Scarf (a favorite for flights) into the desert and it made a perfect turban.

-For shoes, pack hiking shoes or lace-up sneakers that you can wear into the desert and for hikes in the Atlas Mountains.
-I brought a pair of slip-on Skechers that looked more like black flats for the flight and to wear with dresses, plus another pair of slip-on Skechers sneakers.
-I wished I had brought flip flops for some of the showers in the places we stayed!
-If I had traveled in summer, I would have switched out a pair of sneakers for my Ahnu Tilden sport sandals.
+For shoes, pack hiking shoes or sneakers that you can wear into the desert and for hikes in the Atlas Mountains.
+I also brought a pair of slip-on Skechers that looked more like black flats to wear with dresses.
+And definitely bring flip flops in case you need them for any sketchy hotel showers!
+If I had traveled in summer, I would have added a pair of Keen hiking sandals.
 If you’ll be going out in cities, you might want a pair of nicer sandals.
 I recommend flats over heels because of the uneven streets and walkways.